Danko-Lab/E-P_contacts/APA_and_inter-sample_APA/README.md

 winSize - window half size of region to screen for contacts per region with other region in the list (integer).
 This will be half the APA 1D size.

-pixNu - half the number of pixels to devide the window to (integer).
+pixNum - half the number of pixels to devide the window to (integer).
 The resulting pixels will represent winSize/pixNum bps

 number_of_baits - an integer representing the number of baits in the data